elenasacristan/treebooks/README.md

 Then it will display the total to pay.
 A £5 deposit by book will be added to the total price and that deposit will be refunded once the book is returned.

-The user will have the option to proceed to the payment by clicking the 'checkout' button or continue searching for other books by clicking the button 'keep looking' .
+The user will have the option to proceed to the payment by clicking the 'checkout' button or continue searching for other books by clicking the button 'keep looking'.

 ### Checkout